RadostTrak/RadostTrak/README.md

 ## Hi there 👋

-I am Radost Trakiyska, a second-year student pursuing a BSc in Economics and Mathematics at University College Utrecht.
+I am Radost Trakiyska, a final-year student pursuing a BSc in Economics, Mathematics, and Data Science at University College Utrecht.

 📫 Reach me at radost.tr@gmail.com